hminaya/git-branching-sanity/README.md

 ```

 ## Pull/Checkout a branch from origin (is __already__ on your machine)
-*make sure you are located in the branch you want to push, then proceed*
 *run git status to see if you have any pending changes on your current branch*
 ```git
 git status